Choosing the right hydrogen water bottle is not as straightforward as picking a regular water bottle off the shelf.

 You might be wondering why they don’t just make bigger bottles, like 32 ounces or even 64 ounces.
 Well, it all comes down to cost.
 Even with the smaller sizes, these bottles are not cheap.
 Making bigger ones would make the price go through the roof!

 However, if you’re mostly at the office or home, where you can easily refill your bottle, then the smaller size might not bother you.
+I refill mine 5-6 times a day, which conveniently doubles as an excuse for a quick office breather.

 A good warranty can tell you a lot about what a company thinks of their own products.